n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 ![Multi-person holding-hands skin-tone sequence](/images/emoji/multi-person-holding-hands-skintone-sequence.png)

-> Note: the couple-holding-hands ZWJ sequence does not involve any of
+> Note: the couple-holding-hands <abbr>ZWJ</abbr> sequence does not involve any of
 > the "Man and woman holding hands" (`U+1F46B`), "Two men holding
 > hands" (`U+1F46C`), or "Two women holding hands" (`U+1F46D`)
 > codepoints.

-The "Family" sequence is composed of two-to-four individual "Person" subsequences, each separated by a ZWJ.
+The "Family" sequence is composed of two-to-four individual "Person" subsequences, each separated by a <abbr>ZWJ</abbr>.
 Furthermore, the "Person" subsequences must be sorted so that all adult subsequences precede all child subsequences.
 A "Family" subsequence must match:
 ```markdown
 (_emoji_ | _emojimodified_) (_zwj_ (_emoji_ | _emojimodified_) ){1,3}
 ```

-> Note: The ZWJ "Family" sequence is defined to support modifiers on
+> Note: The <abbr>ZWJ</abbr> "Family" sequence is defined to support modifiers on
 > each individual human-codepoint component of the sequence, but these
 > modified "Family" sequences are not currently included in the
 > Recommended For General Interchange (RGI) emoji set, due to the